TEACHING AND LEARNING POLICY STATEMENT

 - Consistent classroom management following the school behaviour policy

-- Effective use of all additional adults to accelerate pupil progress
+- Effective use of additional adults

 - Learning environment used to extend the curriculum

-- Relevant use of the outdoors which strengthens learning further.
+- Use of the outdoors

 - Peer and independent learning opportunities